IlleQuiProgrammat/WordWorkProgressTracker/README.md

    _yet_
  - Small documents - this currently does not save in a diff format and makes slightly larger word documents

- I can probably add the webserver, login and diff system if there is any want.. please indicate with a sponsor :wink: